mkleung-dev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 |42         |End of no passing                                 |
 |43         |End of no passing by vehicles over 3.5 metric tons|

-### 2. Exploratory visualization of the dataset.
+### 2. Exploratory Visualization.

 Here is an exploratory visualization of the data set.
+It is implemented in `Traffic_Sign_Classifier.ipynb Cell [4]`.

 It is a bar chart showing how different classese are disbributed in the training data, the validation data, and the testing data respectively.